christroutner/ben-ai-v3/README.md

 The code for the RAG database is in the [chroma-rag repository](https://github.com/christroutner/chroma-rag).
 See the README in that repository for how to install and run the Docker container.

+### RAG Data

+The RAG database is populated with a collection of books, code, notes, and other data.
+The source of this data is stored in the [ben-training-data repository](https://github.com/christroutner/ben-training-data).
+The code in this repository is only run once, to populate the database during a new installation.

 ### ben-ai-v3

 To install and run this repository: